hmrc/income-tax-mtd-changelog/README.md

 #### self-assessment-api

-* Version 2.0 is has been retired in production and the sandbox.
+* Version 2.0 is has been retired in Production and the sandbox.

 #### property-business-api

-* Version 1.0 is has been retired in production and the sandbox.
+* Version 1.0 is has been retired in Production and the sandbox.

 #### self-assessment-bsas-api